tarun-lucideus/Test-UCL/README.md

 Security analysts across teams can contribute to UCL in order to add/delete/modify the security controls.
 To know more, refer to the [UCL process document](Process.pdf)

+## Reviewer Authority
+For pull request in each practice, three reviewers are required.
+Out of these three reviewers, the mandatory two are mentioned below and the third one is optional.
+* **iOS** - Sahil Pahwa & Vibhav Dudeja
+* **Android** - Silky Choudhary & Rubal Jain
+* **Traffic Analysis/Web** - Deepak Pawar & Rishu Ranjan

 ## Detailed Steps

 ### Create Github Account